Cheukting/Cheukting.github.io/_pages/public_speaking.md

 ---

-## Overcoming the fear of public speaking
+## Overcoming the Fear of Public Speaking

-*£120 - 1 day - once per month on Friday/ Saturday/ Sunday - 10 - 4 pm (UK time) - online - max 6 ppl*
+*£120 for a full day workshop - 1 day - once per month on Friday/ Saturday/ Sunday - 10 - 4 pm (UK time) - online - max 6 ppl*

+Are you afraid speaking in front of people, when there are many pairs of eyes looking at you adn waiting for you to open your mouth to speak, it can be daunting.
+The same can be apply for actors, while being on stage, when audiences watching, stage flight is a real thing!

+Cheuk has a unique background, before becoming a successful public speaker, she had taken actor trainings before and understand how actors learn to play on stage, how to capture the audiences while fighting against self-criticism and tell a great story.

-A one-day workshop, combining actor training skills to overcome the fear of speaking in public and presenting in front of a crowd.
+Overcoming the Fear of Public Speaking is a one-day workshop, combining actor training skills to overcome the fear of speaking in public and presenting in front of a crowd.
 Participants are required to prepare a monologue (choose from examples or pick one themselves), no need to remember the whole thing, just the first few lines.
+All information about preparation will be provided piror to the workshop.
+After the workshop, you will be equipted with the tools that can preapre you to start joining us at the Rapid Presentation Club to keep practicing presentation and on the path to become a successful public speaker.

 - Self-introduction
 - Introduction to the workshop